farbodsafaei/password-utils/README.md

 SHA512:nkQfEBbs7FwwcADCq5UGtg==:H/Bg9EQfNXrPybVLXBg9MNx1hB2VHM9db5Fwzvlx3i1k53lOEJM9eTofCkMBddQEzRd9sNDCACZZsflh42IyCw==
 ```

-To verify a raw password with a hashed password (with the same format created in this class):
+To verify a raw password with a hashed password (with the same format created in this class) simply use verifyPassword() method:

 ```java
 String rawPassword = "badPassword1234";